African Romance: Influence on Berber and Maghrebi Arabic

-Characteristics
+Phonology

+Diachronic

 The earliest known portrait of Saint Augustine in a 6th-century fresco, Lateran, Rome.

 Starting from African Romance's similarity with Sardinian, scholars theorise that the similarity may be pinned down to specific phonological properties.'
 Logudorese Sardinian lacks palatization of velar stops before front vowels, and features the pairwise merger of short and long non-low vowels.'
 Evidence is found that both isoglosses were present in at least certain varieties of African Latin: